-These guidelines apply to all applications for outdoor dining on the footway and similar public spaces in the City of Sydney Local Government Area, except for the following NSW Government controlled areas:
+These guidelines apply to all applications for outdoor dining on the road, including the footway and similar public spaces in the City of Sydney Local Government Area, except for:

-- the Rocks
+- the Rocks,

-- Circular Quay
+- Circular Quay;

-- Barangaroo
+- Barangaroo; and

-- Darling Harbour
+- Darling Harbour.

 For applications in those areas, please contact Property NSW.